mese79/semantic_git/README.md

 - Command suggestion feature if user command was not found
 - Simple spell checker
 - Provide more and better help
-- Using a language model like *word2vec* to find closest valid command (not sure!)
+- Using a language model like *word2vec* to find closest valid command (maybe)
 - Preparing breakfast :grin:

 <br/><br/>